 4. Eat More Protein

 America has a protein problem, but it’s not what you think.
 The truth is, you’re not eating too little protein.
 You’re probably eating much too much.
 You don’t really need animal protein, but if you must eat it, use only about three to four ounces of animal protein per day.
 That’s about two and a half eggs.
 That’s about a can of tuna or sardines.
 The rest of your protein should come from the plants you eat.
 Why?
 Think about it.
 A gorilla and a horse have far more muscle than you and I could ever possibly achieve, and yet all they eat is leaves and grass.
+You don't need to go full Jordan Peterson carnivore diet, but a good amount of protein is considered just right.

 5. You Need To Eat 5-6 Meals Per Day, Every Day